 - There has been a lot of buzz around the company’s creation of the Metaverse, an online experience “sometimes expanded into three dimensions or projected into the physical world.“ If you’re excited about new opportunities in virtual and augmented reality, and especially if you’re applying to join a team working directly on developing the Metaverse, this is an exciting new development to talk about in the interview.

-Using this list, write out your complete answer to the question, “why Facebook?”
+Using this list, write out your complete answer to the question, “why do you want to work at Meta?”

 Once you’ve written your answer out, you’ll also need to edit it.
 Make sure that you are stating the most relevant information, without too many extra details.
 You should be able to speak through it in one minute or less.

 To give you some inspiration, we’ve included an example below.
-Note that it is specific to Facebook, takes no more than one minute to recite, and highlights the candidate’s skills without bragging.
+Note that it is specific to Meta, takes no more than one minute to recite, and highlights the candidate’s skills without bragging.

-Sample answer: Why do you want to work at Facebook (Meta)?
+Sample answer: Why do you want to work at Meta?

-I want to work at Facebook for three reasons.
+I want to work at Meta for three reasons.

-You’ve made it to the last step of preparing your answer to “why Facebook?”.
+You’ve made it to the last step of preparing your answer to “why Meta?”.

 By now, you should have an answer written out and edited down to the most pertinent information.